Mavericks top Cavaliers 121-116 as Dirk closes on Wilt

 Cavaliers: Though both attended shootaround Saturday, Larry Nance (rib contusion) and Tristan Thompson (left foot soreness) remained out for Cleveland. … With Phoenix winning Saturday at New Orleans, Cleveland’s six road wins are the fewest in the NBA.

 Mavericks: Brunson and Powell’s numbers have spiked since the All-Star break, with Powell averaging 17 points (nine prior to the break) and Brunson averaging 16 (seven).
-Brunson is also shooting 92 percent from the free throw line compared to 67 percent before the break. … Finney-Smith scored 14 to reach 1,000 points for his career.
+Brunson is also shooting 92 percent from the free throw line compared to 67 percent before the break. … Dorian Finney-Smith scored 14 to reach 1,000 points for his career.

 UP NEXT